 2020 COVID-19 Pandemic

-In the wake of the COVID-19 pandemic, Center for Tech and Civic Life began to play an active part in the effort led by the Democracy Fund to move voting in 2020 to mail-in elections.
+In the wake of the COVID-19 pandemic, Center for Tech and Civic Life began to play an active part in the effort led by the Democracy Fund to normalize mail-in ballots in the 2020 general election.
 CTCL has held remote trainings and provides resources on voting by mail for election officials.

 In August, 2020, CTCL announced that it had donated $6.3 million to five cities in Wisconsin, a swing state in the upcoming election.
 The organization explained that the funds are meant to ensure Wisconsin has a “safe, inclusive, and secure election.”
 CTCL recommended the recipient cities to “Encourage and Increase Absentee Voting,” “Dramatically Expand Strategic Voter Education & Outreach Efforts, Particularly to Historically Disenfranchised Residents,” “Launch Poll Worker Recruitment, Training and Safety Efforts,” and “Ensure Safe and Efficient Election Day Administration.”

 In the same press release, the Center for Tech and Civic Life announced it was creating a “COVID-19 Response Rural Grants Program” to provide similar safety measures across the country, which include drive-thru voting options, funds for voting facilities to hire additional staff, and expansions to the vote by mail system.
-CTCL noted that it will prioritize certain recipients, especially those that fall under two categories: one being jurisdictions that are required to provide language assistance and have a higher percentage of historically disenfranchised residents, and the other being jurisdictions in states that have recently changed absentee voting laws or rules due to COVID-19.
+CTCL noted that it would prioritize certain recipients, especially those that fell under two categories: one being jurisdictions that were required to provide language assistance and have a higher percentage of historically disenfranchised residents, and the other being jurisdictions in states that had recently changed absentee voting laws or rules due to COVID-19.

-In August 2020, CTCL gave $10 million to the city of Philadelphia, which went a long way, as Philadelphia’s elections office has an annual budget of $12.3 million.
-CTCL designated the funds for upgrading equipment to process mailed-in votes, setting up 15 election offices for “in-person early voting using mail ballots,” opening 800 polling places in the city, installing at least 15 drop boxes for mail ballots in the city, and giving poll staffers bonuses for working during the COVID-19 pandemic.
-Pennsylvania, like Wisconsin, is a swing state with many potential Democratic voters, and CTCL gave this grant a few months before the 2020 presidential election.
+In August 2020, CTCL gave $10 million to the city of Philadelphia, which went a long way, as Philadelphia’s elections office has an annual budget of about $12.3 million.
+CTCL designated the funds for upgrading mail-in ballot processing equipment, setting up 15 election offices for “in-person early voting using mail ballots,” opening 800 polling places in the city, installing at least 15 drop boxes for mail ballots in the city, and giving poll staffers bonuses for working during the COVID-19 pandemic.
+Pennsylvania, like Wisconsin, was a swing state with many potential Democratic voters, and CTCL gave this grant a few months before the 2020 presidential election.

 CTCL gave an additional $2.2 million to Delaware County.
 In the summer of 2020, CTCL gave out a total of $15 million in grants.
-This is significantly more than what CTCL’s average annual budget was in previous years, which was around $1 million.
+This was significantly more than what CTCL’s average annual budget was in previous years, which was around $1 million.
 There is no public indication of where that money came from, as it was before Mark Zuckerberg donated to the cause.

 On September 1, 2020, founder and CEO of Facebook Mark Zuckerberg and his wife Priscilla Chan announced they were donating $250 million to the Center for Tech and Civic Life and $50 million to the Center for Election Innovation & Research.
 Shortly after, CTCL stated its plans to regrant the money to local election jurisdictions across the United States to help them process mailed-in ballots and meet sanitation requirements imposed on polling stations in light of the COVID-19 pandemic.